 Often the family will follow behind the coffin as it is borne into the chapel.
 However many people choose to go in ahead to settle themselves first.
 During the words of committal the coffin will be hidden from sight by a curtain or may descend from view depending on the crematorium.
 It is important for you to know that the coffin remains in the chapel, although hidden, until the congregation have departed.
 Alternatively you may prefer to request that the coffin should remain on view in the Chapel until you have left.
 All cremations are carried out individually to a strict Code of Practice.
 Some Crematoria are unable to accept coffins above specific dimensions, if this occurs we will advise you of the alternatives.

-It is not compulsory to attend the Crematorium nowadays, many families will have the complete ceremony at one location, after which the coffin is taken, unaccompanied, to the committal, with us providing the necessary hearse and bearers.
+It is not compulsory to attend the Crematorium nowadays, many families will have the complete ceremony at one location, after which the coffin is taken, unaccompanied, to the committal, with us providing the necessary staff and transport.
 An unattended cremation will save on additional costs.
 Alternatively some families will have a break between the ceremony and the committal to allow for a reception.
 We are happy to discuss all options with you.

 Several crematoria have the facility for photos, music or to record or webcast the service for family or friends who cannot attend – please ask for details and costs.

 An organist can be arranged to accompany hymn singing and music choices should be carefully considered to further personalise the ceremony.